Father’s Day Advice from Eli

 First of all, their hearts are more open when they are young.
 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 (Luke 18:16) A child’s heart is open and responsive to God’s kingdom in a special way when they are young.
 We need to share Christ with our kids before the years of sin take their toll and possibly harden their hearts towards God.

 Secondly, you will save them a lot of trouble along the way.
 Why wait until they’re older to teach them God’s Word and God’s ways?
-The Bible says of God’s wisdom: “Her ways are pleasant ways, and all her paths are peace.”
-(Proverbs 3:17) The sooner your children start their walk with God, the sooner they will know God’ ways, and you will spare them – and yourself – much heartache along the way.
+The Bible says this about God’s wisdom: “Her ways are pleasant ways, and all her paths are peace.”
+(Proverbs 3:17) The sooner your children start their walk with God, the sooner they will learn God’s ways, and you will spare them – and yourself – much heartache along the way.

 You might say, “But my kids are already teenagers.
 Is it too late for me to do these things now?”
 Eli would say, “Don’t put it off until tomorrow.
 Start today!”
 Starting yesterday would have been better than today, but starting today is better than tomorrow.
 We can’t change the past, but we can change the present which will impact the future.
 So, sure it would have been better if we had all done these things starting on day one with our kids.
 But don’t let the past stop you in the present.
 Don’t put if off until tomorrow.
 Start today!